Nothing, Forever: Conception and format

 The first season's cast of characters included Larry Feinberg, Yvonne Torres, Fred Kastopolous, and Zoltan Kakler, parodies of Jerry Seinfeld, Elaine Benes, George Costanza, and Cosmo Kramer, respectively.

-Viewers can interact with the livestream through Twitch's chat function; in contrast to most television shows, the narrative in Nothing, Forever can change depending on the reactions of the viewers.
-A fictitious 1990s-style electronic program guide with nonsensically generated show names periodically interrupts the show while new scripts of dialogue are generated.
+Viewers can interact with the livestream through Twitch's chat function.
+In contrast to most television shows, the narrative in Nothing, Forever can change depending on the reactions of the viewers.
+A fictitious 1990s-style electronic program guide with nonsensically generated show names occasionally interrupts the show while new scripts of dialogue are generated.

 The second season replaces the original cast of characters with Leo Borges, Nick Sterling, Kelly Coffee and Manfred Fredman.
-Instead of delivering a stand-up comedy routine, the main character, Leo, starts each episode by writing on his personal blog.
+Instead of delivering a stand-up comedy routine, the main character, Leo, begins each episode by writing on his personal blog.

 Development

 Nothing, Forever is procedurally generated.
 Dialogue is currently generated through GPT-3, a language model from OpenAI.
 Other technologies used include Stable Diffusion, DALL-E, and Azure Cognitive Services.
 To generate new scenes, an Azure Function written in TypeScript is used.
 The machine learning models were written in Python using TensorFlow, while the show is rendered using Unity and C#.

-To fund the show, Mismatch Media maintains a Patreon; the highest tier allows viewers to request an appearance of a character based on them within the show.
+To fund the show, Mismatch Media maintains a Patreon.
+The highest tier allows viewers to request an appearance of a character based on them within the show.
 Twitch streamer xQc purchased the tier on a livestream.